Have You Been Injured on the Job?

 Bluestein Attorneys Can Help with Workers’ Compensation Claims

-If you’ve suffered a job-related injury or illness, you may be entitled to weekly compensation for the time you’re out of work, and to help make ends meet and pay for required medical treatment.
-When you’re searching for Workers’ Compensation attorneys in South Carolina, you deserve legal representation dedicated to fighting for your individual rights.
+If you’ve suffered a workplace injury or illness, you may be entitled to weekly compensation for the time you’re out of work, and to help make ends meet and pay for required medical treatment.
+When you’re searching for Workers’ Compensation lawyers in South Carolina, you deserve legal representation dedicated to fighting for your individual rights.

 In 2016, 32,000 workers in South Carolina were reported injured on the job, according to the Bureau of Labor Statistics.